 You are cordially invited to attend the Annual Meeting of Stockholders of RANI THERAPEUTICS HOLDINGS, INC., a Delaware corporation (the "Company").
-The meeting will be held on Wednesday, May 25, 2022 at 8:00 a.m.
+The meeting will be held on Thursday, May 25, 2023 at 8:00 a.m.
 Pacific Time.
-In light of public health concerns regarding the COVID-19 pandemic, to protect the health and safety of our stockholders and employees and facilitate stockholder participation in the Annual Meeting, the Annual Meeting will be held through a live webcast at www.virtualshareholdermeeting.com/RANI2022.
+To facilitate stockholder participation in the Annual Meeting, the Annual Meeting will be held through a live webcast at www.virtualshareholdermeeting.com/RANI2023.
 You will not be able to attend the meeting in person.
 The meeting will be held for the following purposes:

-- 1. To elect the Board's nine nominees for director, to serve until the next annual meeting and their successors are duly elected and qualified. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022. - 3.
+- 1. To elect the Board's eight nominees for director, to serve until the next annual meeting and their successors are duly elected and qualified. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023. - 3.
 To conduct any other business properly brought before the meeting.